 Why you should NEVER use Sandstone for around the Pool and what you SHOULD

-Can I use Sandstone for Around the Swimming Pool?
+Can I use Sandstone around the Swimming Pool?

 Sandstone is very porous and extremely vulnerable against acid or salt, this is the key reason why we do not recommend sandstone to be installed around the pool as the water is always chlorinated.